benhid/jep/README.md

 * REST API for managing jobs and
 * Agent (i.e., workers) for running jobs.

-This project requires a running RabbitMQ broker to work.
-You can run RabbitMQ and Flower using Docker Compose:
+This project requires a running RabbitMQ broker and an instance of MongoDB to work.
+You can run RabbitMQ, MongoDB and Flower using Docker Compose:

 ```console
 docker-compose up -d